-There are endless reasons that set the land of the rising sun at the very top of many peoples travel bucket lists.
+There are endless reasons that set the land of the rising sun at the very top of many people’s travel bucket lists.
 The chaotic LSD trip of Tokyo, Kyoto’s echoes of ancient pasts, Hiroshima’s memorial of apocalyptic terror and the tropical paradise of Okinawa.
 Equally as appealing would be the spectacular nature that Japan provides.
-For what they lack in animal diversity, they make up for by having some of the most unique phenomenons found anywhere in the world.
-One spectacle in particular stand out above all the rest.
-It’s become symbolic of Japan, a fascination that’s recognisable throughout the world.
-Those are of course the fascinating snow monkeys.
+For what they lack in animal diversity, they make up for by having some of the most unique phenomena found anywhere in the world.
+One experience, in particular, stands out above all the rest.
+I am of course speaking about the opportunity to see the fascinating snow monkeys.

-The images of the monkeys leisurely bathing in the toasty waters of a natural hot-spring in the valleys of a snow blanketed mountain setting has become a truly iconic image.
-For many its the sole reason to travel to this far east nation, to witness this entrancing display of anthropomorphism.
+The images of the monkeys leisurely bathing in the toasty waters of a natural hot spring in the valleys of snow-blanketed mountain setting has become a truly iconic image.
+For many, it’s the sole reason to travel to this far east nation is to witness this captivating display of anthropomorphism.
 If there’s any experience worth a detour on your Japanese adventure, it would have to be this.
-Here’s how to plan the perfect trip to visit these fascinating little creatures.

-The Jigokudani Monkey Park is the only place on Earth where the world famous hot-spring loving Japanese macaques can be found.
+The Jigokudani Monkey Park is the only place on Earth where the world-famous hot-spring-loving Japanese macaques can be found.
 For decades the commonly called snow monkeys have been the subject of fascination from scientists, documentarians and curious travellers alike.
-The park is centred around a single man-made pool where the considerably large group monkeys gather in and around.
-They descend from the high mountains and surrounding forest to sit and unwind in the warm waters of the onsen (hot-spring).
-After a long-hard day of relaxation they return to the security of the forests as the sun begins to set.
+The park is centred around a single man-made pool where a considerably large group of monkeys gather in and around.
+They descend from the high mountains and surrounding forest to sit and unwind in the warm waters of the onsen (hot spring).
+After a long-hard day of relaxation, they return to the security of the forests as the sun begins to set.

 Since the 1950s the snow monkeys have faced several threats to their native habitat due to human encroachment.
 The expansion of nearby ski resorts resulted in significant deforestation to make way for ski runs and chairlifts.
 The destruction of their habitats forced the monkeys to migrate to lower mountain ranges surrounding Jigokudani and the nearby town of Yamanouchi.